isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-remove-dry-paint-from-carpet.markdown

 *Steps to Follow*
 - Put on protective gear for personal safety
 - Fill the Washing machine with water and soap detergent
-- Connect the washing machine to power and  set it to cleaning options
+- Connect the washing machine to power andÂ  set it to cleaning options
 - Press the switch button and aim the tip to the paint-stained area
 - Run the nozzle back and forth until the entire paint is removed
 - Rinse the section with clean water